This is a short guide on how to calculate the reverse percentage of a given number.

-Take a look at the following PHP example, as the code will probably explain it better than words:
+Take a look at the following PHP code, which will probably explain it better than words:

 //Our value, which we know is 77% //of the original number. $percentageValue = 72985; //The percentage value, which //we already know is 77.
 This is sometimes //called the final number. $percentage = 77; //Now, let's calculate the //original number. i.e. If 72985 is 77%, then //which number is it 77% of? $originalNum = ($percentageValue / $percentage) * 100; //In this case, 72985 is 77% of 94785.71 echo "$percentageValue is $percentage of $originalNum";

-Note that if you want the original number in a format that only has two decimal places, you can simply use PHP’s number_format function like so:
+If you want the original number in a format that has two decimal places, then you can simply use PHP’s number_format function like so:

 //Round it to two decimal places. $originalNum = number_format($originalNum, 2); echo $originalNum;